bryanng77/E-Commerce-Analysis/README.md

 + Why were certain marketing campaigns falling flat?
 + Which customer segments were driving the most value—and which ones were disengaged?
 + How could they turn a flood of website traffic into meaningful sales?
-+

-The truth was that, Dunamis had mountains of data at their fingertips, but they lacked the ability to transform that data into actionable insights.
+The truth was that Dunamis had mountains of data at their fingertips, but they could not transform that data into actionable insights.
 Customer behavior across devices, channels, and regions remained a puzzle, and untapped opportunities were slipping through the cracks.

 ## Objectives

+After speaking to the E-commerce team, these were some of the objectives that they would like the data team to uncover:

+1. Unlock the Potential of Marketing Channels:
++ Which channels were delivering the highest ROI?
+Which campaigns were wasting the budget?
++ Were their social media referrals bringing in the right audience or just empty traffic?

+2. Unravel Regional Performance:
++ While North America and Europe were performing well, traffic from Asia was growing but converting poorly.
+Was this due to cultural mismatches, logistical issues, or something else?

+3. Optimize Mobile Experience:
++ Mobile users made up the majority of sessions but lagged far behind desktop users in conversion rates.
+Why were they dropping off?

+4. Leverage Seasonal Trends:
++ Sales seemed to spike during certain periods, but the team lacked the tools to predict and capitalize on these trends effectively.

 ## Data Content